 While WSF is one of the first – and largest – ferry systems in the US to electrify its fleet, this technology has been broadly applied throughout northern Europe with more than 70 comparable vessels in service going back to 2015.
 In general, hybrid-electric ferries provide additional system resiliency by implementing a second power source that allows a vessel to continue service if there are any issues with the electricity.
 In addition, having diesel as a secondary power source allows WSF to manage utility costs in a way that is most cost-effective while still providing greenhouse gas (GHG) emission reductions.
 This model also facilitates an earlier transition to electrification, with the first vessels operating as hybrids prior to full terminal electrification.

 WSF will keep ferry-served communities and ferry riders informed and engaged throughout system electrification.
-Engagement activities related to terminal electrification may include elements such as environmental review and pre-construction outreach.
-Timing of engagement will align with the program schedule.
-We will continue to keep the public apprised of progress in our Jumbo Mark II conversions and efforts to build five new Hybrid electric 160-auto-capacity ferries.
+Engagement activities related to terminal electrification may include environmental review, pre-construction outreach, and more.
 Stay tuned for more information about upcoming engagement.

 2040 Long Range plan engagement